estebanherlein/estebanherlein.github.io/_posts/2020-10-23-decorator.md

 categories:
   - Blog
 tags:
-  - software design patterns
+  - Software Design Patterns
-  - structural patterns
+  - Structural Patterns
 ---

 Extending a class is the first thing that comes to mind when you need to alter an object’s behavior.